zsrtp/tpgz/BUILDING.md

     - This is used to add our compiled code into the ISO.
     - It is recommended that you add romhack.exe to your PATH.
+    - (For compiling the GameCube version, ensure you download the `-gc` version)

 6. Create a `build` directory and navigate to it
     ```bash